MicrosoftDocs/well-architected/well-architected/cost-optimization/get-best-rates.md

 - *Understand reseller options*: Consider engaging with resellers who can provide extra insights into available discounts or offer alternative pricing models.
 Resellers might have access to specialized programs or discounts that can benefit your workload.

 Committing to the right discount options is where you act on your evaluation.
 You're equipped with the available options.
-You've communicated your needs and workload data to the various providers.
+You communicated your needs and workload data to the various providers.
 Now you need to lock in the discounted rates for a defined period, which can result in significant cost savings compared to pay-as-you-go pricing.

 ### Decide whether to build or buy a solution